JWeinelt/Minecraft-ResourcePack-Migrator/README.md

 A tool designed to convert Minecraft resource packs from older versions (1.14) to 1.21.4+ format.
 This tool primarily handles the conversion of item model JSON formats, helping creators quickly update their resource packs.

+> [!Important]
+> This converter only processes JSON files located in the `models/item` directory that include `Custom Model Data` or `Custom Model Data + Damage`.
+> It does not handle JSON files in other directories; you will need to manually manage files outside this directory (in most cases, no additional processing is required).
+>
+> This approach minimizes unexpected issues and ensures the smallest possible difference between the converted resource pack and the original.
+>
+> If you find that JSON files under the `models/item` directory containing `Custom Model Data` or `Custom Model Data + Damage` do not work correctly after conversion, this is indeed a mistake on the converter's part.
+Please make sure to report it to me.
+>
+> However, if the issue arises from files outside the `models/item` directory, or from files within `models/item` that do not contain `Custom Model Data` or `Damage`, this is not a fault of the converter, as it does not process those files.

 ![image](https://github.com/user-attachments/assets/bf62788b-1771-4a2c-bb4f-55c410e1ad2e)

 ## Key Features